Light-Wizzard/WeBookServer/README.md

-but eventually I will work on that, and get it to work, not sure QtHttpServer supports IIS, so this may not be a Windows thing, but I do try to support as many distribution of Unix, so to name a few, Linux, Arch Linux & Manjaro, FreeBSD, MAC, Sun JDS, Solaris/Sparc, Sunbsd, HP-UX, IRIX, OSF1, ULTRIX, AIX, CentOS, Debian, Redhat, Slackware, Suse, Unitedlinux, Mandrake, Yellow Dog, Gentoo, and actually this list is just stuff I know it works on, this is Qt and C++, so it should run on anything, making this list meaningless,
+but eventually I will work on that, and get it to work, not sure QtHttpServer supports IIS, so this may not be a Windows thing, but I do try to support as many distribution of Unix, so to name a few, Linux, Arch Linux or Manjaro, FreeBSD, MAC, Sun JDS, Solaris/Sparc, Sunbsd, HP-UX, IRIX, OSF1, ULTRIX, AIX, CentOS, Debian, Redhat, Slackware, Suse, Unitedlinux, Mandrake, Yellow Dog, Gentoo, and actually this list is just stuff I know it works on, this is Qt and C++, so it should run on anything, making this list meaningless,